GNTC Foundation launches year-end fundraising campaign

-As COVID-19 continues to impact lives across the state, the Georgia Northwestern Technical College (GNTC) Foundation is working to help residents of the northwest Georgia region by launching a fundraising campaign, which will run from Oct.
-1 to Dec.
+As COVID-19 continues to impact lives across the state, the Georgia Northwestern Technical College Foundation is working to help residents of the northwest Georgia region by launching a fundraising campaign, which will run from Oct.
+1 – Dec.
 1.

 The campaign’s goal is to raise $20,000 for student scholarship support.
 GNTC students from the college’s nine-county service area can apply for GNTC Foundation scholarships.